etendosoftware/docs/docs/developer-guide/etendo-copilot/how-to-create-copilot-tools.md

 - Copilot module installed in Etendo Classic.
 If you do not have it, you can install it using the getting started guide for the Copilot API.
 [Installation](/developer-guide/etendo-copilot/installation/){target="_blank"}.

 ### Create a new tool
 For this example, we will create a tool that will allow us to make a ping to a host.
-The tool will be called `ping_tool` and will be located in the `com.etendoerp.copilot.pingtool` package.
+The tool will be called `Ping Tool` and will be located in the `com.etendoerp.copilot.pingtool` package.

 !!! note "Create the classic module"